cvuchener/input-scripts/README.md

 The scope object from the script is used as a prototype to create a script object (the functions are called as this object's methods).

 Some global variables are created:
+ - `importScript`: a function for importing other scripts.
+The scope object is returned after executing the script.
  - `input`: this is the input device object, its class may vary depending on the driver.
  - `system`: provides some useful functions for interacting with the system.